-- Congestion Threshold: The amount of congestion after which the WAN link throttles packet transmission to avoid further congestion. - Provider ID: Unique Identifier for the provider to differentiate paths when sending duplicate packets. - Frame Cost (Bytes): Extra header/trailer bytes added to every packet, such as for Ethernet IPG or AAL5 trailers. - MTU (Bytes): The largest raw packet size in bytes, not including the Frame Cost. - Standby Mode: A standby link is not used to carry user traffic unless it becomes active. - Disabled: The standby mode of a WAN link is disabled by default. - On-Demand: An on-demand standby WAN link will also become active if all non-standby WAN links are dead or disabled. - Last-Resort: A last-resort standby WAN link becomes active only when all non-standby WAN links and all on-demand standby WAN links are dead or disabled. - Priority: The order in which a standby link becomes active if there are multiple standby links - Tunnel Header Size: The size of the tunnel header, in bytes - Active Heartbeat Interval: The heartbeat interval used when the standby path is active. - Standby Heartbeat Interval: The heartbeat interval used when the standby path is inactive.
+- Congestion Threshold: The amount of congestion after which the WAN link throttles packet transmission to avoid further congestion. - Provider ID: Unique Identifier for the provider to differentiate paths when sending duplicate packets. - Frame Cost (Bytes): Extra header/trailer bytes added to every packet, such as for Ethernet IPG or AAL5 trailers. - MTU (Bytes): The largest raw packet size in bytes, not including the Frame Cost. - Standby Mode: A standby link is not used to carry user traffic unless it becomes active. - Disabled: The standby mode of a WAN link is disabled by default. - On-Demand: An on-demand standby WAN link will also become active if all non-standby WAN links are dead or disabled. - Last-Resort: A last-resort standby WAN link becomes active only when all non-standby WAN links and all on-demand standby WAN links are dead or disabled. - 1 ![Advanced wan option](/en-us/citrix-sd-wan-orchestrator/media/advanced -wan-option.png) - Enable Metering: Tracks usage on a WAN link and alerts the user when the link usage exceeds the configured data cap.

-- Enable Metering: Tracks usage on a WAN link and alerts the user when the link usage exceeds the configured data cap. - Data Cap (MB): The maximum data threshold in MB. - Billing Cycle: The billing frequency, weekly or monthly. - Starting From: The date from which the billing cycle starts. - Approximate Data Already Used: The approximate data already used in MB for the metered link.
+- Data Cap (MB): The maximum data threshold in MB. - Billing Cycle: The billing frequency, weekly or monthly. - Starting From: The date from which the billing cycle starts. - Approximate Data Already Used: The approximate data already used in MB for the metered link.
 This is applicable only for the first cycle.
 To track the proper metered link usage, specify the approximate metered link usage, if the link has already been used for few days in the current billing cycle. - Disable link if Data Cap Reached: If the data usage reaches the specified data cap, the metered link and all its related paths are disabled until the next billing cycle.
 If this option is not selected, the metered link remains in the current state, after the data cap is reached, until the next billing cycle.